begmuhommet/low-ops-docs/docs/getting-started/installation.md

 ### Required packages

-Following binaries must be present on the machine with access to kubernetes api before starting:
+The following binaries must be present on the machine with access to Kubernetes api before starting:

 - kubectl `v1.28.0`
 - helm `v3.9.4`